 Hahn spoke out against the rise of the Nazi party and was arrested soon after Hitler came to power.
-He was released following the intervention of a number of influential friends in Britain and Germany and his plight prompted a correspondence between Prime Minister Ramsay MacDonald and the German Foreign Minister.
-Hahn was persuaded it was no longer safe for him to remain in Germany and he escaped to the peace and tranquility of Moray, a part of Scotland he loved.
+He was released following the intervention of a number of influential friends, however it was no longer safe for him to remain in Germany so he escaped to the peace and tranquility of Moray, a part of Scotland he loved.
 He leased and then bought the Gordonstoun estate, which has a history going back to the 13th century.

-In the 1600s Gordonstoun was owned by the eccentric Third Baronet, Sir Robert Gordon, who was also known as The Wizard because of his fascination with alchemy and his mystical reputation amongst the local population.
+In the 1600s Gordonstoun was owned by the eccentric Third Baronet, Sir Robert Gordon, who was also known as The Wizard because of his fascination with alchemy.
 It was his idea to build Round Square, a distinctive building constructed in a perfect circle.
 Legend has it that Sir Robert, while a student in Italy, sold his soul to the Devil in return for knowledge.
 The Devil’s price was Sir Robert’s soul at some time in the future.
-The legend states that he built Round Square to protect himself when the time came, as there were ‘no corners for the Devil to hide behind’.
-Unfortunately, Gordon lost his nerve and decided to seek sanctuary in Birnie Kirk.
-He never reached the Kirk as hounds accompanying the Devil are said to have killed him before he arrived.
+The legend states that he built Round Square to protect himself as there were ‘no corners for the Devil to hide behind’ but Gordon lost his nerve and fled to Birnie Kirk.
+Hounds accompanying the Devil are said to have killed him before he arrived.
 In reality he died in his bed in the year 1704 and his widow erected the Michael Kirk, a small church on the school grounds, in his memory.
 In the 1950s Round Square became a boarding house and it is still in use today.